 Food Sources of Probiotics

-The main ways to get probiotics into your body are through food and supplements.
+Food and supplements are the main ways to get probiotics into your body.

 - Yogurt with live and active cultures